-The Microsoft Dynamics 365 for Finance and Operations cloud architecture contains all the elements that are common to all Microsoft cloud offerings, as described in Subscriptions, licenses, accounts, and tenants for Microsoft's cloud offerings.
+The Finance and Operations application cloud architecture contains all the elements that are common to all Microsoft cloud offerings, as described in Subscriptions, licenses, accounts, and tenants for Microsoft's cloud offerings.
 Beyond this, it also includes services that automate software deployment and provisioning, operational monitoring and reporting, and seamless application lifecycle management.

-Subscription – A subscription to Microsoft Dynamics 365 for Finance and Operations (cloud) gives you an online cloud environment (or multiple environments) and experience.
+Subscription – A subscription to Finance and Operations apps gives you an online cloud environment (or multiple environments) and experience.

-Licenses – Customers must purchase subscription licenses (SLs) for their organization, or for their affiliates' employees and on-site agents, vendors, or contractors who directly or indirectly access Finance and Operations.
-Finance and Operations is licensed through Microsoft Volume Licensing and the Microsoft Cloud Solution Provider (CSP) program.
+Licenses – Customers must purchase subscription licenses (SLs) for their organization, or for their affiliates' employees and on-site agents, vendors, or contractors who directly or indirectly access Finance and Operations apps.
+These apps are licensed through Microsoft Volume Licensing and the Microsoft Cloud Solution Provider (CSP) program.
 For more information, download the latest Microsoft Dynamics 365 Licensing Guide from Dynamics 365 pricing.

 A tenant houses the company's user information.
 This information includes passwords, user profile data, permissions, and related information.
 The tenant also contains groups, applications, and other information that pertains to an organization and its security.

 An organization can have multiple AAD tenants.
-If there are multiple tenants, make sure that the subscriptions for Finance and Operations are associated with the correct tenant.
+If there are multiple tenants, make sure that any subscriptions for Finance and Operations apps are associated with the correct tenant.

 Azure Active Directory (AAD) – AAD is the multi-tenant, cloud-based directory and identity management service from Microsoft that combines core directory services, application access management, and identity protection in a single solution.
 For more information, see Azure Active Directory.
-Finance and Operations uses AAD as the store for identity.
-Access to AAD is provided as part of a subscription to Finance and Operations.
+Finance and Operations apps use AAD as the store for identity.
+Access to AAD is provided as part of a subscription to Finance and Operations apps.

-Office 365 admin center – Office 365 admin center is the subscription management portal that Office 365 provides for administrators.
+Microsoft 365 admin center – Microsoft 365 admin center is the subscription management portal that Microsoft 365 provides for administrators.
 It's used to provide management functions for users (AAD) and subscriptions.
 As part of these management functions, it provides information about service health.
-For more information, see About the Office 365 admin center.
+For more information, see About the Microsoft 365 admin center.

-You don't have to have an Office 365 license to deploy Finance and Operations.
+You don't have to have an Microsoft 365 license to deploy Finance and Operations apps.
 However, you might require a license for specific Office integration scenarios.
-For more information, see Office integration.
+For more information, see Office integration overview.

-Microsoft Dynamics Lifecycle Services (LCS) – LCS is a collaboration portal that provides an environment and a set of regularly updated services that can help you manage the application lifecycle of your Finance and Operations implementations.
-For more information, see Lifecycle Services for Finance and Operations.
-After you purchase and activate a subscription to Finance and Operations, an Implementation project workspace is provisioned in LCS when the tenant administrator signs in for the first time.
+Microsoft Dynamics Lifecycle Services (LCS) – LCS is a collaboration portal that provides an environment and a set of regularly updated services that can help you manage the application lifecycle of your implementations.
+For more information, see Lifecycle Services resources.
+After you purchase and activate a subscription for a Finance and Operations app, an Implementation project workspace is provisioned in LCS when the tenant administrator signs in for the first time.

-An implementation project is an LCS project for the Microsoft-managed Finance and Operations cloud service.
+An implementation project is an LCS project for the cloud service.
 As a Microsoft partner, you can also provision non-implementation LCS projects for your own purposes.
-For more information, see Lifecycle Services for Finance and Operations partners.
+For more information, see Lifecycle Services (LCS) for Finance and Operations apps partners.

-Finance and Operations – Finance and Operations is deployed through LCS.
+Finance and Operations apps – Finance and Operations apps are deployed through LCS.
 Various topologies are available: development/test/build, acceptance test, performance test, and high-availability production.
 For more information about the various topologies, download the latest Microsoft Dynamics 365 Licensing Guide from Dynamics 365 pricing.

-Microsoft Azure DevOps – Azure DevOps is used primarily for code version control and to deploy a build environment.
-Azure DevOps is also used to track support incidents, such as work items in Azure DevOps that are submitted to Microsoft through Cloud powered support, and to integrate the Business process modeler (BPM) library hierarchy into your Azure DevOps project as a hierarchy of work items.
+Microsoft Azure DevOps – Azure DevOps is used primarily for code version control, development, and to deploy a build environment.
+Azure DevOps is also used to track support incidents, such as work items in Azure DevOps that are submitted to Microsoft through Cloud-powered support, and to integrate the Business process modeler (BPM) library hierarchy into your Azure DevOps project as a hierarchy of work items.
 Azure DevOps is also used during code upgrade.